elmaroufa/odoo_tutorial/odoo-docker-nginx/README.md

    sudo nano /etc/nginx/sites-available/odoo.conf
   ```

-- Edit file (odoo.conf) using link documentation
+- Edit file (odoo.conf) using link documentation or see folder nginx/odoo.conf

    ```
   https://www.odoo.com/documentation/17.0/administration/on_premise/deploy.html
   ```
+   ## NB: Attention, in the documentation, the odoo.conf configuration file is presented in the "/etc/nginx/sites-enabled/odoo.conf" directory.
+It is preferable to create it in "site-available" and create a symbolic link.

-- Enable the Nginx Configuration by Creating a Symbolic Link in the "/etc/nginx/sites-enabled" Directory:
+- Enable the Nginx Configuration by Creating a Symbolic Link in the "/etc/nginx/sites-enabled"

    ```
    sudo ln -s /etc/nginx/sites-available/odoo.conf /etc/nginx/sites-enabled/